AlgRUC/JittorGeometric/README.md

 | [Uni-Mol](./examples/unimol_example.py)    | 2023 | ICLR   |

 ## Installation
-Follow these steps to install Jittor Geometric:
+Follow these steps to install JittorGeometric:

 1. Install the Jittor framework by following the [Jittor official documentation](https://cg.cs.tsinghua.edu.cn/jittor/).
 2. Clone this repository and navigate to the project directory: